-Portrayed by: Carrie Fisher
+Portrayed by: Carrie Fisher and Vivien Lyra Blair

-Film: Lucas Film’s Star Wars IV-IV
+Film | Series: Lucas Film’s Star Wars IV-IV and Obi-Wan Kenobi

 “Anger—a point I stress—has this particular evil trait: it’s unwilling to be controlled.
 It grows angry at the truth itself, if it appears to contradict its will.
 It pursues its intended victims with shouting and uproar, the whole body shaking, with abuse and curses added in.
-Reason doesn’t do this; but should the need arise it uproots whole households—silently, quietly—and destroys families that are a plague on the commonwealth, together with their wives and children, it overturns the very dwellings and extirpates the clans that are freedom’s enemies, doing all this without gnashing its teeth or tossing its head about or any other behavior unbecoming a judge, whose expression should be calm and in repose most especially when heh is making an important pronouncement” (Seneca 58).
+Reason doesn’t do this; but should the need arise it uproots whole households—silently, quietly—and destroys families that are a plague on the commonwealth, together with their wives and children, it overturns the very dwellings and extirpates the clans that are freedom’s enemies, doing all this without gnashing its teeth or tossing its head about or any other behavior unbecoming a judge, whose expression should be calm and in repose most especially when he is making an important pronouncement” (Seneca 58).

 “I don’t know who you are, or where you come from, but from now on, you’ll do as I say” (A New Hope).

 The audience is introduced to a woman in a predominately male-centric world who is not afraid of standing up to them.
 They are introduced to a woman who does not swallow her words or sugarcoat her emotions.
 Above all, they are introduced to a woman who is clearly battling more than one thing at a time.